Average-Case Reductions for $k$-XOR and Tensor PCA: Main Reduction Ideas

-\textbf{Idea: Avoiding entry reuse by design.} For $\rho \in \binom{\sqb{n}}{k-k'/2}$ and $\mathcal{I}_{\rho} = \set{j \in \sqb{m}: \rho \subseteq \alpha_j}$, all pairs $s, t \in \mathcal{I}_{\rho}$ with $|\alpha_s \triangle \alpha_t|=k'$ yield candidate samples $\paren{\alpha_s\triangle\alpha_t, \Y_s \Y_t}$.
+\textbf{Idea: Avoiding entry reuse by design.} For $\kappa \in \binom{\sqb{n}}{k-k'/2}$ and $\mathcal{I}_{\kappa} = \set{j \in \sqb{m}: \kappa \subseteq \alpha_j}$, all pairs $s, t \in \mathcal{I}_{\kappa}$ with $|\alpha_s \triangle \alpha_t|=k'$ yield candidate samples $\paren{\alpha_s\triangle\alpha_t, \Y_s \Y_t}$.
 If $k' \leq k (1-\eps)$, then

-so for any fixed $\rho$ w.h.p. there are at most $O(1)$ candidate products $\Y_{s}\Y_{t}$ ($s, t, \in \mathcal{I}_\rho$) to consider.
+so for any fixed $\kappa$ w.h.p. there are at most $O(1)$ candidate products $\Y_{s}\Y_{t}$ ($s, t, \in \mathcal{I}_\kappa$) to consider.

-In the regime of \eqref{eq:sparse_resolution_regime}, our \emph{dependence-avoiding} $\DiscrEqComb$ reduction (\autoref{sec:discrete_resolution}) simply selects \emph{one} disjoint pair of elements $s, t \in \mathcal{I}_{\rho}$ at random and discards the rest.\footnote{A remaining issue is that the same observation $\Y_s$ can belong to $\mathcal I_\rho$ for multiple $\rho$, which would reintroduce dependence; see \autoref{sec:discrete_resolution}.} This removes noise dependence (Challenge 1) by construction, since no observation is reused.
-Additionally, this eliminates the index-set dependence from the $\rho$-block clustering (Challenge 2).
-What remains is the structural support restriction $\gamma\cap\rho=\emptyset$: full index-set independence is obtained by splitting $[n]$ into dedicated “cancellation indices” (used only to form the $\rho$ sets) and the remaining indices, see \autoref{sec:discrete_resolution}.
-Achieving a continuum of target $t'$ is a more challenging problem, discussed next.
+In the regime of \eqref{eq:sparse_resolution_regime}, our \emph{dependence-avoiding} $\DiscrEqComb$ reduction (\autoref{sec:discrete_resolution}) simply selects \emph{one} disjoint pair of elements $s, t \in \mathcal{I}_{\kappa}$ at random and discards the rest.\footnote{The issue of the same observation $\Y_s$ belonging to $\mathcal I_\kappa$ for multiple $\kappa$ is fixed in \autoref{sec:discrete_resolution}.} This removes noise dependence (Challenge 1) by construction, since no observation is reused.
+Additionally, this eliminates the index-set dependence from the $\kappa$-block clustering (Challenge 2).
+What remains is the structural support restriction $\gamma\cap\kappa=\emptyset$: full index-set independence is obtained by splitting $[n]$ into dedicated “cancellation indices” (used only to form the $\kappa$ sets) and the remaining indices, see \autoref{sec:discrete_resolution}.
+Achieving a continuum of target $\eps'$ is a more challenging problem, discussed next.